cao13jf/CShaperApp/README.md

 ## CShaper

 ### Parameters
-* All parameters are saved in `./ConfigMemb/test_edt_discrete.txt`, which is read into `./test_edt.py` through
+* All parameters are saved in `./ConfigMemb/test_edt_discrete.txt`, which is read by `./test_edt.py` through
     ```python
     config = parse_config(config_file)  # inside the `./test_edt.py`
     ```
-    For the GUI app, could you please try to read all paras interactively instead of reading the file?
-It means that you may need to design the `*.ui` file by adding or deleting components.
+    For the GUI app, you may need to read all paras interactively instead of reading the file.
+It means that you need to design the `*.ui` file by adding or deleting components.

 * Please note that the parameter `data_names` is a multi-choice which lists all 1th-level folder names under `data_folder`.
-For example, in the example data, `data_names` should be `181210plc1p1` / `181210plc1p2` / `181210plc1p3`.
+For example, in the following example data, `data_names` should be `181210plc1p1` / `181210plc1p2` / `181210plc1p3`, from which
+the user can choose one or multiple embryos.

 ### Example data
-* The example can be download with this [link](https://portland-my.sharepoint.com/:f:/g/personal/jfcao3-c_ad_cityu_edu_hk/Eom4A33IiDlCndQecHMFOUIBTgXmkK_5RRDdNuMlYKWLUg?e=6UKQxn), which includes three embryos.
-Please put `./ExampleData` and `./ModelCell` to the same root folder as this code repository.
+* The example data can be downloaded with this [link](https://portland-my.sharepoint.com/:f:/g/personal/jfcao3-c_ad_cityu_edu_hk/Eom4A33IiDlCndQecHMFOUIBTgXmkK_5RRDdNuMlYKWLUg?e=6UKQxn), which includes three embryos.
+Please put `./ExampleData` to the same root folder as this code repository.
-The template settings should be
+The template parameter settings for this data should be
     ```text
     [para]